markjnkim/es_mod/01-html/content/step-3-hero.md

 ## Our Hero's Purpose

-Now that we have the header and footer for our page, let's get started with the body or content of our website.
-HTML elements in large part can be considered as a series of rectangular boxes as was described in step 1.
-These boxes can be stacked on top of each other like blocks, similar to our `section` elements in our mock-up and also can be nested within each other like russian nesting dolls.
-If we take a good look at our mock-up, we can see that each part of our landing page seems to be separated by a different color block.
+Now that we have the `header` and `footer` for our page, let's get started with the body or content of our website.
+HTML elements in large part, can be considered as a series of rectangular boxes as was described in module 1.
+These boxes can be stacked on top of each other like blocks and also can be nested within each other similar to Russian nesting dolls.
+If we take a good look at our mock-up, we can see that each part of our landing page seems to be separated by different colored blocks.
 This serves as a stylistic way to communicate to the reader that each part conveys a different purpose or information type.
-Let's continue by building each block piece by piece until we have completed our first website.
+In the first module we created  the basic layout of each `section` element.
+We will be building upon this skeleton frame `section` by `section` until our mock-up is complete.

 The first block is considered the most important section because this will be seen by every visitor to our landing page.
 This is the hero section and is considered as "above the fold", hence has a particular task; pique the curiosity of the visitors to keep reading, scrolling, clicking, and engaging with the website.

-> **The More You Know**: Due to their large paper format, newspapers termed the phrase "above the fold" for the upper half of the front page that often contained the most important news story, headline, and picture.
+> **The More You Know**: Newspapers need to be folded due to their large paper format and thus termed the phrase "above the fold" for the upper half of the front page that often contains the most important news story, headline, and/or picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header, footer, and article.

 Think of the hero section as the banner, headline, or billboard of our site.
 But before we can add our pizzazz, let's first write some HTML code that will provide the structure and content.
-As can be seen from our mock-up, we have input fields contained inside a box within this block.
-This is considered a sign-up call-to-action (or CTA).
-> **Urkel Says**: A CTA encourages the audience or web site visitors through a story, advertisement, or piece of content to do something.
-In our case we would like our visitor to share their contact info for a possible future engagement.
-CTAs can play a vital role in coverting a visitor into a sales lead.
-Placing the CTA in the hero section reveals the strategic importance of retaining user info.

 ## Hero Construction
 Let's build upon our `section` we created in Module 1.
-This `section` element will encompass the entire hero section and will be the parent element that contains the children elements needed for this part of the document including the heading and form.
-As you can now foresee by viewing the mock-up, each color block will designate a unique `section`.
-To target our hero section and make it look unique from the other sections, we will include the `class` attribute in our `section` element known as a CSS selector.
-A `class` is a special attribute that can be used on any HTML element and is used by CSS and JavaScript(to be mentioned more later) to perform certain tasks or target certain styling characteristics.
-Let's give our `class` attribute the value "hero"` to our `section` element.
-Please note the name of this class is up to us, but it is customary to name it in relation to the element's function or use so it can be easily be recognized in the CSS style sheet to which part of the HTML document, this CSS selector is styling.

-`<section class="hero">`
+This `section` element will be the parent element that contains the children elements like the heading and form or input fields.

 > **Deep Dive**: HTML5 Semantic Elements help distinguish each part of the document and it's function in relation to the document overall.
 For a closer look check out [this link](https://www.w3schools.com/html/html5_semantic_elements.asp)

 At this point we are not going to worry about our background images, colors, borders, or placement since these will all be addressed in the second half in the styling section.
 We must first focus on content and structure in our HTML.
 Can't paint the house until the walls are up!

-As seen in the mock-up, our hero section will contain a large background picture with input fields.
+> **Pause**: As seen in the mock-up, our hero section will contain a large background picture with input fields.
 But before we can place our inputs, can you see any content or HTML elements that will be needed?

-> **Hint**: Look for any content like text, heading, and especially distinct elements like boxes?
+> **Hint**: Look for any content like text, heading, and especially distinct elements like boxes.

+> **Answer**: We will need a box that will contain a heading, text, input fields and a button.

-We will need to create a `div` to create the structure of our yellow box.
-In order to ensure that our `div` is nested or contained within the `section`, placement of our `div` tags are critical.
+Let's create a `div` and build the structure of our yellow box that will contain our web form.
+In order to ensure that our `div` is nested or contained within the `section`, placement of our `<div>` tags are critical.
 Go ahead and place a `div` element where you think it should go.
-Let's also add the class attribute, `hero-form` since we will need to target this `div` later to add custom styling.

-> **Heads Up**: HTML works on a relatively simple set of rules.
-What is critical to understand is the use of opening and closing tags.
+> **Heads Up**: HTML works on a relatively simple set of rules like the use of opening and closing tags.
 An HTML element can be nested within another element, but must be completely contained, meaning the opening and closing tags must both be inside the parent element.

+**INCORRECT**
 ```html
 <section>
     <div>